radarsimx/radarsimpy/README.md

 ## Usage Examples

-The source files of these Jupyter notebooks are available [here](https://github.com/radarsimx/radarsimnb).
+Check all the usage examples on [radarsimx.com](https://radarsimx.com/category/examples/).
+The source files of these examples are available at [radarsimnb repository](https://github.com/radarsimx/radarsimnb).

 - ### Radar modeling and point target simulation